ChrisRG/rulox/README.md

 ```

 #### With `cargo`
-To run the interactive REPL from the main directory:
+To run the interactive REPL from the main directory (note that this will re-compile the project):
 ```
 $ cargo run
 ```